bugraaydin/disk-scheduling-sim/README.md

 ![Sample Input](/img/input.png)
 ### Output:
 ![Sample Output](/img/output.png)
-Ending lines at the output shows name of the algortihm, total time required for all requests to be handled, average waiting time, and standard deviation of waiting times.
+Ending lines at the output shows name of the algorithm, total time required for all requests to be handled, average waiting time, and standard deviation of waiting times.